Why Multi-Stage Retrieval?

 - Combining both gives you speed + accuracy

-The complete pipeline shows:- First-pass retrieval (lexical + semantic) - Cast a wide net (top-50)
+The complete pipeline shows:- First-pass retrieval (lexical + semantic in parallel) — Cast a wide net (top-50)

-- Reciprocal Rank Fusion - Merge the results
+- Reciprocal Rank Fusion (RRF) — Merge results into a single ranked list

 - Cross-encoder reranking — Keep only the best (top-5)